Skip to Content

 Contemporary Art Center of Malaga

-Another cool spot is Málaga’s MAUS Project.
-Think of this as an open-air art gallery featuring some of the best street art in the world.
+• MAUS Project – Think of this as an open-air art gallery featuring some of the best street art in the world.
 Running along the walls near the Guadalmedina River, the art has literally shaped the neighbourhood into what it is today.

-For something a little more laidback, head to Malaga Park.
-This is a beautiful outdoor space that’s been around since the turn of the 20th Century.
-Walk around the gardens and check out the statues and fountains that make it a perfect place to spend an afternoon in Malaga.
+• Malaga Park – This is a beautiful outdoor space that’s been around since the turn of the 20th century.
+Walk around the gardens and check out the statues and fountains.

 Only YOU Hotel Malaga

-Only YOU Hotel Malaga is simply stunning.
-Youthful while feeling grown up, it perfectly represents the local style.
+Youthful while feeling grown up, this hotel perfectly represents the local style.
 From the sophisticated interiors of the rooms to the stunning art deco-inspired shared spaces indoors and out, this is where you want to stay in Soho.
 Period.

 ICON Malabar